Austin – IT Specialist

 - Team leads would have to login to the ticketing software to see what kinds of issues were being reported, leading to a loss in productivity due to context switching.

-Because it was challenging for Jamie's team to spot trends; they wasted time reacting to support requests, rather than quickly addressing the root cause.
+Because it was challenging for Austin's team to spot trends; they wasted time reacting to support requests, rather than quickly addressing the root cause.

 - The team installed their customer support app from the Slack App Directory.